synopss/flex-layout-to-tailwind/README.md

 ## Status

 Flex-Layout has two APIs: a static and a responsive one.
-The first one is used to handle fixed values, the second one add breakpoints to handle responsiveness.
+The first one is used to handle fixed values, the second one adds breakpoints to handle responsiveness.

 This following tables show all attributes covered by the migration from this CLI.